I just received a citation for “parking on an unapproved surface.” What does this mean and how long do I have to pay it?

 Am I allowed to keep live chickens?

 The City does not allow for any chickens or similar fowl or farm or exotic animals to be kept by homeowners.
-Additionally, the maximum number of pets allowed per household is three.
+Additionally, the maximum number of pets allowed per household is four.

 The property next door appears to be abandoned.
 What should I do?